 - Partial tuition waivers

 Graduate AssistantshipsThe School of Music has Graduate Assistantships with a variety of responsibilities available for qualified applicants.
 Students currently receive a minimum stipend of $12,400 (paid in eighteen installments over a nine-month appointment), health benefits and a full University tuition waiver for the two semesters of the academic year.
 The approximate value of a School of Music Graduate Assistantship for a non-resident for academic year 2017-2018 is $38,014; for a resident student it is $22,714.
 The term of service is normally from August 15 to May 15 with an obligation of up to twenty clock hours of work per week.
 Graduate Assistants must be registered for a minimum of nine credit hours.
-Assistantships are given for one year at a time, but are renewable for one additional year Master’s degree students and for two additional years for Doctoral students, according to School of Music policy.
+Assistantships are given for one year at a time, but are renewable according to the policy noted below.

 Meritorious Credit Hour Waivers